How to Add, Duplicate, Move, Delete or Hide Slides in Google Slides

 First, let’s talk about how you can create a new slide from scratch.
 There are many ways to do this.
 Here’s the easiest one: select any slide and press Ctrl + M in Windows, or Cmd + M in Mac.
 A new slide will be created with the same design as the one you selected.

-You can also select any slide, go to the toolbar and click the “+” button, located in the top-left corner of the screen.
-A drop-down menu will appear, where you can choose the design that you want to apply to this new slide (remember that it will be created below the selected slide).
+You can also select any slide, go to the toolbar and click on the “+” button, located in the top-left corner of the screen.
+After clicking on it, a drop-down menu will appear, where you can choose the design that you want to apply to this new slide (remember that it will be created below the selected slide).

 Let’s see other ways to create new slides:

-- Right-click any of the thumbnails → New slide.
+a.
+Right-click on any of the thumbnails → New slide.

-To duplicate any slide, select it, right-click and choose Duplicate slide.
-Or you can just click Slide → New slide.
+To duplicate any slide, select it, right-click on it and choose Duplicate slide.
+Or you can just click on Slide → New slide.

 You can also delete slides.
-To do this, just select the ones you want to remove, right-click and choose Delete.
+To do this, just select on the slide or slides you want to remove, right-click on them and choose Delete.
 Or just select them and press the Delete or Backspace keys.